bryanvullo/Programming-1/Coursework/readme.txt

 When paused the user can choose to either: resume - by entering 'R' save - by entering 'S'
-Saving a simulation will store the current state of the program in one JSON file called savedSimulation.json Once a simulation is saved, when running the program again, the save file will be detected and the program will ask if the user wishes to continue their new simulation or continue with their saved simulation.
+Saving a simulation will store the current state of the program in one JSON file called savedSimulation.json
+Once a simulation is saved, when running the program again, the save file will be detected and the program will ask if the user wishes to continue their new simulation or continue with their saved simulation.
 If the user wishes to continue their saved simulation, then all the data from the JSON file is loaded, parsed and used to recreate the previous objects.
 The saved simulation will resume as normal and can be saved again.
 NOTE: only one simulation can be saved!
-When a simulation is saved, the previous simulation is discarded.
+When a simulation is saved, the previous saved simulation is discarded.

 As this code is run before any objects are made,
 I created the "Json" class which has many 'static' methods.